juanjo255/MITNANEX/README.md

 Status: In development

 Steps achieved:
- + Filtered NCBI databases to retrieve Nanopore mitogenomes and their corresponding Nanopore reads for validation (benchmarking).
+ + Filtering NCBI databases to retrieve Nanopore mitogenomes and their corresponding Nanopore reads for validation (benchmarking).
  + Gathering of literature about mitochondrial mitogenome biology and tools state of art of mito-tools.

 Next Step: